Confidence Guarantee - Read more

 The following excursion packages:

-• Island hopping in the Andaman Sea & Phra Nang Beach
+• Full-day excursion to the spectacular islands of the Andaman Sea & Phra Nang Beach

 THE TOUR IN SHORT

-On this trip, you will experience the province of Krabi at its best.
-The days are spent on the mainland and on the peaceful and relaxed islands of Koh Lanta and Koh Ngai.
+On this tour, you will experience the best of the Krabi province.
+You’ll stay both on the mainland and on the serene islands of Koh Lanta and Koh Ngai, where golden and powdery white beaches, turquoise seas, and a laid-back atmosphere await.

 Why choose this tour

-• Find your favourite spot on Krabi’s lovely beaches and experience 4 fantastic islands in the beautiful Andaman Sea
+• Find a favourite spot on Krabi’s lovely beaches and embark on adventures to some of the Andaman Sea’s most stunning islands.

 • Option to extend the tour to include a city break in the vibrant capital Bangkok